-How to know when it’s time to redesign your website?
+How do you know when it’s time to redesign your website?

-We have some clients who still have a website built for them over 10 years ago!
-Chances are if you have a website and you haven’t given it much love lately, it’s time for a redesign or at least a once over with a fresh set of eyes.
+Chances are, if you have a website and you haven’t given it much love lately, it’s time for a redesign or at least a once over with a fresh set of eyes.

-Lucky for you, upgrading your website is something we can help with, and here we discuss how to tell if it’s time to give your site a spruce up!
+Luckily, upgrading your website isn’t as scary as you think, and in this article we discuss how to tell if it’s time to give your site a spruce up!

 Common signs you may need a website redesign

-Do any of the following tell-tale signs you need to upgrade your website sound familiar, it might be time to consider a website upgrade!
+If any of the following tell-tale signs you need to upgrade your website sound familiar, it might be time to consider a website upgrade!

 It just doesn’t “feel” right

-You look at your website and it just doesn’t look good.
-The colors aren’t right, the images don’t work, and the overall feel gives off an unprofessional look.
+When you view your website it just doesn’t look good.
+The colors aren’t right, the images mo longer work, and the overall feel gives off an outdated or unprofessional look.
 Your competitor’s websites look much more modern, clean and professional and make their businesses look better than yours, even if they’re not.

 Like stepping back in time

 You look at your website and it’s like stepping in a time machine to the place the internet was many years ago.
 The font is too small, your site looks small on modern screens & is hard to read and it just doesn’t fit with all the new styles and advances in technology over the years.

 Many older websites were built before content management systems like WordPress were common place or don’t have an easy to use editor.
 They were often built in code by web developers who you have to pay every time you want even a small update, and you find this extremely frustrating.

 Has a separate mobile site or doesn’t adapt to mobile devices